Nothing makes you want to simplify your life like homeschooling.

 - Enlist the help of your kids!
 Everybody should be involved in keeping the house clean and organized.
 Even a two-year-old can learn to put toys away.

 - Have one or two times a day where everyone picks up for 15 minutes.
-I suggest right before lunch and right before dad comes home/bedtime.
+I suggest right before lunch and right before dad comes home or bedtime.
 Make it fun by racing against a timer or playing music with a fast beat.

 - If you can’t find room for your stuff, you might have too much stuff.